-An experienced personal injury lawyer can explain the options, including what action can be taken to protect vulnerable adults.
+An experienced Phoenix injury lawyer at Knapp & Roberts can explain the options, including what action can be taken to protect vulnerable adults.
 If the above circumstances look familiar or abuse or neglect of an elderly relative is suspected, contact an attorney for assistance.

 The personal injury attorneys in Phoenix, Arizona at Knapp & Roberts have the compassion and trial lawyer skills to tell your story to a jury.
 We will get to know you and your family so that we can help the jury understand what has happened to you and your family and how it has changed your lives.
 Obtain the compensation necessary for the injuries and losses you have suffered.